 Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party.

-Hearing means a live, formal proceeding attended by the Parties in which evidence is presented, witnesses are heard, and cross-examination occurs, prior to the Hearing Decision Maker’s decision concerning responsibility and Sanctions, if applicable.
-The Hearing is conducted by a Hearing Decision Maker.
+Hearing means a live, formal proceeding attended by the Parties in which evidence is presented, witnesses are heard, and cross-examination occurs, prior to the Decision Maker’s decision concerning responsibility and Sanctions, if applicable.
+The Hearing is conducted by a Decision Maker.

-Hearing Decision Maker means a person designated to preside over the Hearing who has decision-making and sanctioning authority within the adjudication process.

 Incapacitation means an individual’s decision-making abilities are impaired such that the individual lacks the ability to understand the “who, what, where, why, or how” of the activity.
 A person who is incapacitated is unable to voluntarily agree (that is, to Consent) to sexual activity because the person is asleep, unconscious, under the influence of a substance such that the person does not have control over their body, is otherwise unaware that sexual activity is occurring or has a permanent mental or developmental disability that impairs the ability to Consent to sexual contact.